-Just 9 miles (or a half-hour drive—traffic is crummy) from Palermo is Monreale, one of the top Sicily destinations.
+Just nine miles (or a half-hour drive—traffic is crummy) from Palermo is Monreale.
 The cute hilltop town is famous for its Cathedral of Monreale.
 As with the other cathedrals and churches mentioned in Palermo and Cefalu, this one is part of the collective UNESCO World Heritage Site of Arab-Norman churches.
 Otherwise, I promise I would not be mentioning another church again.

 We really aren’t huge into churches, but the Cathedral of Monreale may be the most spectacular one we’ve ever seen.
 It has 130 mosaic scenes, 200 carved columns, and a massive 65-foot-tall mosaic of Christ Pantocrator over the altar.
 The mosaic is estimated to be covered in over 2 tons of gold.
 It’s spectacular.

-The ruins at Segesta are one of the most evocative ancient sites and places to see in Sicily.
+The ruins at Segesta are one of the most evocative ancient sites and places to see on the island.

 Segesta was once a major city of the Elymians, an ancient civilization who lived in western Sicily for centuries during the Bronze Age and classical antiquity.
-The population was annihilated by the Greeks in 307 BC, but its architecture remained.
+The Greeks annihilated the population in 307 BC, but its architecture remained.

 Although little of the ancient city survives in the spectacular canyon setting, what’s left is remarkably well-preserved.
 The Doric Temple at Segesta dates from around 430 BC.
 Although never completed, its 28 massive columns still stand.
 On a nearby hilltop (you can take a shuttle or hike up), the 3rd-century amphitheater has spectacular views.

-The approach to Erice is a nail-biting series of switchbacks that send you a half-mile above sea level (it made Lance nervous, which doesn’t happen often).
+The approach to Erice is a nail-biting series of switchbacks that send you a half-mile above sea level (it made Lance nervous to drive, which is rare).
 A medieval town on the top of Mount Eryx, Erice is renowned for its views of the sea and the valley below.

 As with many towns in Sicily, Erice was ruled by numerous civilizations over the centuries, including the Elymians, the Phoenicians, the Carthaginians, and the Romans.
 It was even the center for the cult of Venus.
-Each culture contributed to Erice’s architecture and layout, leaving bits and pieces in the grey stone town, some of which can still be seen.
+Each culture contributed to Erice’s architecture and layout, leaving bits and pieces in the grey stone town, some of which are still visible.